Windows OS Hub

 Connect-IscsiTarget node

-Install and Configure iSCSI Initiator on Windows Server
+Configure the iSCSI Initiator on Windows Server

 start microsoft iscsi initiator service on windows server